-Research and development expense consists primarily of expense for our drug development work associated with our product candidates, including costs of preclinical, clinical trials, clinical supplies, formulation, salaries and other personnel related expenses.
-Research and development expense increased to \$5.4 million from \$2.1 million for the three months ended September 30, 2003 and 2002, respectively, and to \$12.9 million from \$7.6 million for the nine months ended September 30, 2003 and 2002, respectively.
-The increase in expense was primarily due to costs related to the completion of the Oxytrex 21-day safety study, the initiation of a Phase III study with Oxytrex, and formulation-related development expenses.
-We have several other opioid painkillers in various stages of clinical testing.
+Research and development expense consists primarily of drug development work associated with our drug candidates, including costs of preclinical, clinical trials, clinical supplies and related formulation and design costs and salaries and other personnel related expenses.
+Research and development expense increased to \$18.9 million from \$11.4 million in the years ended December 31, 2003 and 2002, respectively.
+The \$7.5 million increase in expense was primarily due to the development costs related to our new drug candidate Remoxy as well as for the ongoing development and Phase III programs for Oxytrex and PTI-901.

-We expect research and development expenses to increase significantly over the next several years as we expand our development efforts and as our product candidates progress through various stages of clinical trials, including the Phase III trials of Oxytrex and PTI-901.
-This increase may fluctuate from quarter to quarter and year to year due to the timing and scope of these activities.
+We expect research and development expenses to increase significantly over the next several years as we expand our development efforts and as our drug candidates progress through various stages of clinical trials, including the Phase III trials of Oxytrex and PTI-901 as well as the continued development and clinical studies of Remoxy.
+The increase may fluctuate from period to period due to the timing and scope of these activities and the results of clinical trials and studies.